Exothermic process

 Explosions are some of the most violent exothermic reactions.

 In thermodynamics, an exothermic process (from Ancient Greek έξω 'outward' and θερμικός 'thermal') is a thermodynamic process or reaction that releases energy from the system to its surroundings, usually in the form of heat, but also in a form of light (e.g. a spark, flame, or flash), electricity (e.g. a battery), or sound (e.g. explosion heard when burning hydrogen).
-The term exothermic was first coined by 19th-century French chemist Marcellin Berthelot.
+The term exothermic was coined by 19th-century French chemist Marcellin Berthelot.

 The opposite of an exothermic process is an endothermic process, one that absorbs energy, usually in the form of heat.
 The concept is frequently applied in the physical sciences to chemical reactions where chemical bond energy is converted to thermal energy (heat).

 Two types of chemical reactions

 Exothermic and endothermic describe two types of chemical reactions or systems found in nature, as follows:

 Exothermic

 An exothermic reaction occurs when heat is released to the surroundings.
-According to the IUPAC, an exothermic reaction is "a reaction for which the overall standard enthalpy change ΔH⚬ is negative".
+According to the IUPAC, an exothermic reaction is "a reaction for which the overall standard enthalpy change ΔH° is negative".
 Some examples of exothermic process are fuel combustion, condensation and nuclear fission, which is used in nuclear power plants to release large amounts of energy.